 MS in Clinical Research

-Application open for Fall 2023
+Application for Fall 2024 coming soon!

 Why Clinical Research?

 Clinical Research is a component of healthcare science that focuses on the safety and efficacy of medications, diagnostics, and medical treatments.
 There is a nationally recognized need for trained clinical researchers: as of October 29, 2014, there were over 177,000 clinical trials worldwide, with approximately 46% located in the United States (National Institute of Health Clinical Trials, http://clinicaltrials.gov).
 In order to address the complex medical and dental issues facing the US and international community, a trained clinical research workforce is critical to ensure that research is aligned with the highest scientific, ethical, and regulatory standards.